Tusmine-Ridha/C-Language/README.md

 # C-Language

-**A curated collection of C programs I coded to refresh my skills, from basic concepts to more advanced implementations.
-Ideal for developers looking to brush up on C or anyone interested in exploring practical C programming examples.**
+This repository contains a collection of example C programs, developed to demonstrate various core and advanced concepts in C programming.
+All code is crafted with an emphasis on clarity and educational value.